-Whilst flexibility is very important, caution should be used in improving flexibility without also improving strength at the same time.
-If a muscle gets “longer” but not stronger then it will be weak in the additional flexible range and be prone to injury e.g. developing more hamstring flexibility by stretching without also strengthening the muscle.
+Whilst flexibility is a very important principle of sports rehabilitation, caution should be used in improving flexibility without also improving strength at the same time.
+If a muscle gets longer, but not stronger then it will be weak in the additional flexible range and be prone to injury e.g. developing more hamstring flexibility by stretching without also strengthening the muscle.
 Read more on:

 Proprioception & balance

 Proprioception is the human body’s ability to detect movement and soft tissue stress and trigger a reaction to prevent injury e.g. reaction when stepping off a curb to prevent an ankle sprain.
 This is a very underestimated but extremely important part of the rehabilitation process for 2 reasons.

 Firstly, proprioception is often dampened or slowed down following an injury and needs to be re-trained, and secondly, some people have generally poor proprioception and they are significantly more prone to injuries.
 In essence, the way to improve proprioception is to perform exercises to improve balance and reaction times of the muscles surrounding the joints.

 Read more about proprioception

 Functional exercises & principles of sports rehabilitation